 Golf in the Algarve

 The Algarve is one of Europe’s premier golf areas and is recognized as having some of the finest Championship Golf Courses in the world.
-Warm playing conditions and immaculately manicured fairways make it the ideal destination for a golfing holiday with over 30 golf courses to choose from.
+Warm playing conditions and immaculately manicured fairways make it the ideal destination for a golfing holiday with nearly 40 golf courses to choose from.

 It is a year-round sport, though the main season extends from late autumn to late spring.
 Winters are mild and visiting golfers can enjoy warm, sunny days and keep their swings smooth at a time when their home courses are unplayable.